allo-media/eventail/README.md

 ### Note about dead letters

-The base code  does not create the dead-letters exchange (DLX) for you, nor the queues.
+The base code  does not create the dead-letters exchange (DLX) for you, nor the dead-letter queues.
 It's good practice to do it once and configure the queues with a policy :

 ```
 rabbitmqctl set_policy DLX ".*_events" '{"dead-letter-exchange":"am-dlx"}' --apply-to queues